 Bad reviews with limited input?
 Be cautious because the auto transport company is susceptible to review bombing just like every other industry.
 Look for reviews that have reasons that are well-written.
 Look for reasons behind ratings, not just how many stars there are.
 A bad review of transport being late is something that can occur to even the best company.
 Weather, breakdowns, traffic, these are all uncontrollable circumstances that can delay any transporter.
 If you see a review about “bait & switch,” which means the company changed the price after pickup or a review about damage, these are the two biggest red flags that should stand out when looking at a car transport companies reviews.

 In the end, you’ll want to steer clear of companies that have these reviews – or that lack of reviews – and look for one with good, recent reviews.
 Companies like Number 1 Auto Transport are clearly working hard to ensure customers have the best experience with their car shipping needs.

 Guaranteed Pickup or Delivery

 There are a ton of factors when it comes to picking up and dropping off a vehicle.
 Shipping a vehicle is not like mailing a package or sending it via UPS.
 Those are processed through a variety of warehouses and service centers and are always on the move.

 Cars on the back of auto transport trucks are different.
 They’re not always on the move – drivers need to stop to take breaks.
 There is bad weather, traffic, construction zones, detours, traffic jams, reroutes… you name it.
 Anything you run into on a road trip, you’ll find ten-fold when you’re hauling a car, truck, SUV, or motorcycle a long-distance over the road.

-When you ship a car, truck, or SUV on auto transport, you rent a single spot.
+You rent a single spot when you ship a car, truck, or SUV on auto transport.
 There are up to nine other truck spots, depending on if you go with the average uncovered carrier or a different method.
 Your vehicle is unlikely to be the first one or the last one-off.